Ruma-T/UFOs/README.md

 •	The resul

 ##Summary:
-•	We can search the UFO sighting information according to one or multiple filters based on date, city, country, shape, and duration.
+•	We can search the UFO sighting information according to one or multiple filters based on date, city, country,and shape.

 ###Limitation
 •	It did not give the data about daytime or nighttime when it is viewed more.